 Josh gives us our best perspective on what matters to our business clients: his role as an in-house consumer of legal services leaves him uniquely suited to shape our approach to the law.
 When we ask Josh what the client wants or needs, his answer isn’t a guess.

 His practice continues to be focused on complex civil litigation, including intellectual property, and contract disputes.
 Josh has significant experience in successfully litigating trade secret and employee mobility matters, and he has provided pre-litigation advice to companies on both topics.
 In addition, Josh also has significant experience in litigating so-called “founder disputes” involving successful companies.
 Recent accomplishments include:

 - In state and federal courts, Josh has secured TROs in sensitive trade secret/employee mobility cases.

 - In a high-stakes dispute over the founding of a successful internet company, Josh led the effort to secure dismissal of all claims.

 - In a sensitive trade secret/employee mobility case, Josh led the effort to secure a TRO and successful mediation result within a month of filing the complaint.

 - Josh led the defense of a company sued by a former founder.
 Josh and Daralyn successfully arbitrated the matter, and recovered fees.

 - On behalf of plaintiffs, Josh obtained two multi-million dollar settlements in the last few years.

 - Along with Ragesh, Josh represented three individuals accused of trade secret misappropriation, breach of contract, and related torts in a six-week trial in San Francisco Superior Court.

-Josh spends his time outside of the office with his wife Shana, his daughter Ava, and riding bicycles on and off the road.
+Josh spends his time outside of the office with his wife Shana and his daughter Ava.